VA-Explorer/va_explorer/README.md

 ### Creating first user

-To create a super user while running under Docker, make sure the container is running, then run the following command to enter a shell in the docker container:
+To create a super user while running under Docker, make sure the container is running, then run the following command to enter a shell in the docker container

 ```
 docker-compose exec django sh
 ```

 From there, you can create a super user.
-Follow the prompts after running this command:
+Follow the prompts after running this
+command:

 ```
 ./manage.py createsuperuser